AWBuchanan7/multidex/README.md

 Welcome to the Multidex Project!
 My goal is to collect info for first and second generation Pokémon games and ROM hacks in a simple MarkDown format.

-This repository is formatted for compatibility with [Obsidian](https://obsidian.md/).
-You can download this repository and open it with Obsidian and you'll have a comprehensive, offline Pokémon ROM hack guidebook!
+[This repository](https://github.com/AWBuchanan7/multidex) is formatted for compatibility with [Obsidian](https://obsidian.md/).
+You can download this repository, open it with Obsidian, and you'll have a comprehensive, offline Pokémon ROM hack guidebook!
 Of course, you can also browse these files here on GitHub.

 Finally, you can also view this repository as a website [here](https://awbuchanan7.github.io/multidex/).